 This experience encouraged him to take swimming lessons.
-He was so talented that he started to compete on a professional level.
-Teaching himself without a trainer, he became a champion of Armenia at the age of 17.
+He appeared to be so talented that he started to compete on a professional level.
+Teaching himself without a trainer, he became the champion of Armenia at the age of 17.
 He began to beat his popular peers but was cut from the national team by envious trainers.
 It was a hard time for the young swimmer, but he did not abandoned his calling.
 He switched to finswimming and within 6 months became the “master of sports of the Soviet Union”, in 8 months he became “master of international class”, within 12 months he became the champion of the Soviet Union and within 14 months he became the European champion by breaking the World record.

 His courage was again tested in 1974 when Shavarsh was riding the morning bus to the swimming pool.
 During the ride, the driver lost control of the bus on the mountainous passage and was about to drive strait off the cliff.
 Shavarsh quickly jumped into the driver’s seat and was able to steer the bus away from the impending plunge, only half a meter from the side of the cliff.
-On that faithful day he saved 30 people including himself.
+On that fateful day he saved 30 people including himself.

 After his 30th dive, Shavarsh lost consciousness.
 This courageous act has cost him dearly; he incurred heavy 2-sided pneumonia and blood contamination from the polluted water.
 Doctors were unsure if Shavarsh would ever recover.
-His life was hanging on by a thread while he stayed unconscious for 46 days.
-He finally recovered, but his professional career was at an end.
+His life was hanging by a thread while he stayed unconscious for 46 days.
+Shavarsh finally recovered, but his professional career was at an end.
 Today’s experts agree that no one but Shavarsh could have done what he has done.
 Bystanders who watched Shavarsh bring people up to the surface said that his feet and back were full of glass shards.
-When later asked, what was the most horrifying part of this, Shavarsh replied by saying:
+When later asked, what was the most horrifying part of this event, Shavarsh replied by saying:

 “I knew that I could only save so many lives, I was afraid to make a mistake.
 It was so dark down there that I could barely see anything.
-One of my dives, I accidentally grabbed a seat instead of a passenger… I could have saved a life instead.
+On one of my dives, I accidentally grabbed a seat instead of a passenger… I could have saved a life instead.
 That seat still haunts me in my nightmares.”

 Due to Soviet politics Karapetyan’s achievement was not immediately recognized.
 His name became a household name in the USSR on October 12, 1982, when Komsomolskaya Pravda published an article on his feat, entitled “The Underwater Battle of the Champion”.
 This publication revealed that he was the rescuer; and he received over 75,000 letters.